-Reports the average length of time, in days, that it takes the Charitable Bingo Division to issue a new license to conduct bingo or lease premises for the conduct of bingo.

-This measure reflects the responsiveness of the Licensing Section staff to our customers' needs.
+This measure reports the average length of time, in days, that it takes the Charitable Bingo Operations Division to process original and renewal worker registry applications.
+Purpose/Importance: This measure reflects the responsiveness of the Licensing staff to our customers' needs.
 It is an indicator of our efficiency.
+Source/Collection of Data:

-The data for this measure is obtained from the division's Bingo Operating Services System (BOSS) computer application system through the report "Average Turnaround Time for License Issued."
+The data for this measure is obtained from the division's Bingo Operations System Service (BOSS).
+Method of Calculation:

-The total number of new licenses issued during the period for conductors times the average number of days to issue plus the total number of new licenses issued during the period for lessors times the average number of days to issue divided by the total number of new licenses issued to conductors and lessors equals the average processing time in days.
+The total number of original worker registry applications processed during the period times the average number of days to process plus the total number of renewal worker registry applications processed during the period times the average number of days to process divided by the total number of original and renewal worker registry applications processed equals the average processing time in days.
+Data Limitations: